COMPS: Conceptual Minimal Pair Sentences for testing Robust Property Knowledge and its Inheritance in Pre-trained Language Models: Conceptual Minimal Pair Sentences ( )

 \subsection{Minimal Pair Construction}

 Following our negative sample generation process, we end up with total of \nminpairs{} pairs of positive and negative concepts that span across \nproperties{} properties (14 pairs per property, on average).
 Every property is associated with a property phrase---a verb phrase which expresses the property in English, as provided in XCSLB.
-Using these materials, we construct our two datasets of minimal pair sentences, examples of which are shown in \Cref{fig:propinheritstim}: \paragraph{\compsbase{}} The \compsbase{} dataset contains minimal pair sentences that follow the template ``\texttt{[DET] [CONCEPT] [property-phrase]}.'' where \texttt{[DET]} is an optional determiner, and \texttt{[CONCEPT]} is the noun concept.
-Applying this template to the output of our negative sampling process results in \nminpairs{} instances. \paragraph{\compswugs{}} We test property inheritance in \plms{} using only the animal kingdom subset of \compsbase{} (152 concepts, 945 properties, and 14,196 pairs).
-Specifically, we convert the original minimal pair sentences in \compsbase{}, in which the positive concept is an animal, into pairs of two-sentence stimuli by first introducing a new concept (\textsc{wug}) that is a subordinate of the concepts in the original minimal pair.
+Using these materials, we construct our three datasets of minimal pair sentence stimuli, examples of which are shown in \Cref{fig:compsstim}.

+\paragraph{\compsbase{}} The \compsbase{} dataset contains minimal pair sentences that follow the template: ``\texttt{[DET] [CONCEPT] [property-phrase]}.'' where \texttt{[DET]} is an optional determiner, and \texttt{[CONCEPT]} is the noun concept.
+Applying this template to our generated pairs results in \nminpairs{} instances.
+See \Cref{fig:basewugsstim} for an example. \paragraph{\compswugs{}} We test property inheritance in \plms{} using only the animal kingdom subset of \compsbase{} (152 concepts, 944 properties, and 13,888 pairs), keeping the same negative samples.
+We convert the original minimal pair sentences in \compsbase{}, in which the positive concept is an animal, into pairs of two-sentence stimuli by first introducing a new concept (\textsc{wug}) to be the subordinate of the concepts in the original minimal pair.
 We then express its property inheritance in a separate sentence.
 Our two sentence stimuli follow the template: ``A wug is a \texttt{[CONCEPT]}.
-Therefore, a wug \texttt{[property-phrase]}.'' \km{Although we use \textit{wug} as our running example for the subordinate concept, we use four different nonsense words: \{\textit{wug}, \textit{dax}, \textit{blicket}, \textit{fep}\} equal number of times, to avoid making spurious conclusions.}
+Therefore, a wug \texttt{[property-phrase]}.'' {Although we use \textit{wug} as our running example for the subordinate concept, we use four different nonsense words \{\textit{wug}, \textit{dax}, \textit{blicket}, \textit{fep}\} equal numbers of times, to avoid making spurious conclusions based on a single nonsense word}.\footnote{As we describe in \cref{sec:experiments}, we also tried a different set of nonce words, {to address concerns about possible impacts of using nonce words from existing literature (e.g., \emph{wug})}.} Introducing an intervening novel concept allows us to robustly control for simple word-level associations between concepts and properties that models might have picked up during training. \Cref{fig:basewugsstim} shows an example.